-The idea that legalized theft by a tyrannical government makes a place civilized is nonsensical.
+The idea that taxation makes a place civilized is nonsensical.
 Since when was stealing someone else’s stuff a civilized thing to do?

 So let’s make some comparisons.

-Andorra, located between Spain and France in the Pyrenees, has a 0% tax rate.
-(Although the EU is bullying it into changing that.)
+Andorra, located between Spain and France in the Pyrenees, has a 0% tax rate despite political pressure to change that from the EU.
 According to one international crime survey, Andorra’s crime rate is literally zero.
 All of 71 people are in jail there.

 Meanwhile, unemployment is 1.9% or even less.
-Banks in Andorra there are among the most highly capitalized in the world.
-And they’ve got several top-rated ski resorts.
+Banks in Andorra there are among the most highly capitalized in the world and they have several top-rated ski resorts.

-A little to the east, the principality of Monaco also has a 0% tax rate.
-(Again, they were bullied by France into taxing French nationals as if they lived in France.)
+A little to the east, the principality of Monaco also has a 0% tax rate for everyone except French nationals because of political pressure.
 The country is one of the wealthiest in the world.
 People spend their days at the tony casino or on their yacht.

 Bermuda, The Bahamas, Cayman Islands, United Arab Emirates, Qatar, and more… all pretty civilized.
 You may not like their culture, but it’s not like you’d be shot dead as you stepped off the plane.

-And while places like Singapore do have income tax, their levels of taxation are very low and are often a flat tax.
-Statist do-gooders balk at this, too.
-Perhaps they should see just how much it costs to rent a broom closet there before they write it off as “uncivilized”.
+And while places like Singapore do have an income tax, their levels of taxation are very low and are often a flat tax.
+Statists balk at this too, but maybe they should see just how much it costs to rent a broom closet there before they write it off as “uncivilized”.